merberol/ENARIA-NWN/README.md

 ## I also owe thanks to the DM team of the Knighs of Noromath module.
 link https://neverwintervault.org/project/nwnee/module/gameworld/knights-noromath-version-june-2020
 whose haks lie as a foundation to mine. and whose scripts i use as an basis for learning and exploring.
+*edit* seems the link abouve has gone stale.

 ## this repo is a nice and orderly repo that seems to hold many gems.
 https://github.com/mtijanic/anphillia